Working with your team

 In Postman, select Invite.

-Enter the email address of the individual you’d like to invite to your team workspace, click Add > Invite to team.
+Enter the email address of the individual you would like to invite to your team workspace or the group name, then click Add > Send Invitations.

-The individual will be added to the team once they accept their invitation.
+The individual or group will be added to the team once they accept their invitation.

 "My Workspace" is a default workspace created by Postman.
 This workspace is different from other personal workspaces as it cannot be shared with anyone.
+It cannot be deleted, however it can be renamed.
 When you invite a teammate to join another personal workspace, Postman converts it into a team workspace.

 All members of your workspace will have avatars displayed at the top of Postman.
 If the avatar is brightly colored, that person is active in the workspace at that time.
 Hover over an avatar to see the names of the people in your workspace.

-Select your current workspace in Postman to open the workspace menu, then click Create New.
+Select your current workspace in Postman to open the workspace menu, then click + New Workspace.

 Enabling team discovery encourages collaboration and eases the onboarding process by allowing users accessing Postman with their company email address to request to join pre-existing teams within their organization.

-You can enable team discovery in the dashboard by selecting Team > Settings, or in the app by selecting Team > Team Settings.
+You can enable team discovery in the dashboard by selecting Team > Team Settings > Team Discovery.

-You can optionally add a question for pending team members to provide information when they request to join the team, for any details that will help when approving requests.
-Enter your question and click Save Question—anyone requesting to join the team will be prompted with the question.
+You can optionally add a question for pending team members to answer when they request to join your team.
+Enter your question and click Update Question—anyone requesting to join the team will be prompted with the question.

 If you do not specify a question, team members can still add a note when they ask to join.

-You will receive a notification when anyone makes a request to join the team, including their answer to any question you set, or an optional note.
+You will receive a notification when anyone makes a request to join your team, including their answer to any question you set, or an optional note.